 Studies have revealed that the composition of the gut microbiome in COPD patients varies significantly from that of healthy individuals.
-When assessed by β -diversity, significant differences in the composition of the gut microbiome were found in stable COPD individuals compared to healthy individuals, although the a-diversity between the 2 groups showed no significant difference.^{6,14} When compared within COPD patients, both the bacterial richness and diversity failed to gauge the severity of stable COPD.^{6,15} However, a decline in lung function within the same patient may be related to altered a-diversity.
-A 1-year follow-up study16 of COPD patients uncovered a compelling correlation: an increase in microbial diversity was concomitant with a marked reduction in forced expiratory volume in 1 second (FEV1) exceeding 40ml.
-(It has been observed that the annual reduction in FEV1 for nonsmokers is approximately 30ml.
-In contrast, for individuals who partake in smoking, this annual diminution fluctuates between 40 and 60ml.)^{17,18}
+When assessed by β -diversity, significant differences in the composition of the gut microbiome were found in stable COPD subjects compared to healthy individuals, although the α -diversity between the two groups showed no significant difference.^{6,14} When compared within COPD patients, both the bacterial richness and diversity failed to gauge the severity of stable COPD^{6,15}.
+However, a decline in lung function within the same patient may be related to altered α -diversity.
+A 1-year follow-up study of COPD patients uncovered a compelling correlation: an increase in microbial diversity was concomitant with a marked reduction in forced expiratory volume in one second (FEV1) exceeding 40 ml.16 (It has been observed that the annual reduction in FEV1 for nonsmokers is approximately 30 ml.
+In contrast, for individuals who partake in smoking, this annual diminution fluctuates between 40 and 60 ml.)^{17,18}

-Regarding the differential abundance of specific taxa, the most mentioned alteration in the gut microbiome of COPD is a reduction of the phylum Bacteroidetes^{6,15,16} and its genus Bacteroides,14 which is related to decreased FEV1 and forced vital capacity (FVC)^{15,16} (Table 1).
-Other genera observed to be diminished in COPD include Roseburia and Lachnospira.14 The phylum Firmicutes proliferated in COPD patients and was related to decreased lung function.^{6,16} Dominating bacterial genera observed in fecal samples of COPD patients but not in healthy individuals are Prevotella,6 Streptococcus, Rothia, Romboutsia, and Intestinibacter.14 Several members from the genera Prevotella and Streptococcus were found to be negatively associated with FEV1.14,16 When compared within COPD patients, the genera Fusobacterium and Aerococcus had greater abundance in stage 3-4 COPD when compared to stage 1-2 COPD.15
+Regarding the differential abundance of specific taxa, the most mentioned alteration in the gut microbiome of COPD is a reduction of the phylum Bacteroidetes^{6,15,16} and its genus Bacteroides14, which is related to decreased FEV1 and forced vital capacity (FVC).^{15,16} (Table 1) Other genera observed to be diminished in COPD include Roseburia and Lachnospira14.
+The phylum Firmicutes proliferated in COPD patients and was related to decreased lung function.^{6,16} Dominating bacterial genera observed in fecal samples of COPD patients but not in healthy subjects are Prevotella6, Streptococcus, Rothia, Romboutsia and Intestinibacter14.
+Several members from the genera Prevotella and Streptococcus were found to be negatively associated with FEV1.^{14,16} When compared within COPD patients, the genera Fusobacterium and Aerococcus had greater abundance in stage 3-4 COPD when compared to stage 1-2 COPD15.

-In addition to microbial profiling, a significant difference was also found in the metabolome of gut microbiota between healthy individuals and stable COPD patients.14 It is interesting to note that the severity of COPD was found to be linked with the amount of short-chain fatty acids (SCFAs), which are gut microbial metabolites that demonstrate protective effects on respiratory diseases.^{6,19} SCFAs are byproducts of the fermentation of dietary fibers that are released into the lumen and peripheral circulation.20 In a mouse model of emphysema, SCFAs demonstrated significant prophylactic potential against the advance and intensity of emphysema, concurrently attenuating inflammatory responses.^{21,22} A comprehensive study involving a cohort of 35,339 Swedish women revealed that long-term consumption of dietary fibers was associated with a 30% lower risk of COPD.23 SCFAs have also exhibited therapeutic potential in asthma by mitigating airway inflammation and reducing the production of immunoglobulin E, interleukin (IL)-4, and IL-8, along with immune cell counts.24 It is conceivable that individuals with more severe conditions lost the protective effects of specific metabolites generated by commensal intestinal microbiota.
+In addition to microbial profiling, a significant difference was also found in the metabolome of gut microbiota between healthy subjects and stable COPD patients.14 It is interesting to note that the severity of COPD was found to be linked with the amount of short-chain fatty acids (SCFAs), which are gut microbial metabolites that demonstrate protective effects on respiratory diseases^{6,19}.
+SCFAs are byproducts of the fermentation of dietary fibers that are released into the lumen and peripheral circulation.20 In a mouse model of emphysema, SCFAs demonstrated significant prophylactic potential against the advance and intensity of emphysema, concurrently attenuating inflammatory responses.^{21,22} A comprehensive study involving a cohort of 35,339 Swedish women revealed that long-term consumption of dietary fibers was associated with a 30% lower risk of COPD.23 SCFAs have also exhibited therapeutic potential in asthma by mitigating airway inflammation and reducing the production of immunoglobulin E (IgE), interleukin (IL)-4 and IL-8, along with immune cell counts.24 It is conceivable that individuals with more severe conditions lost the protective effects of specific metabolites generated by commensal intestinal microbiota.